eugenewebdevs/workshops/workshops-2019/api-dev-postman/README.md

 Import that mock API collection and make each API request in the collection.

-Explore more APIs.
+Explore more APIs!!
 Some fun ones are listed below. 🎉🎉

 ## Fun APIs